mozillascience/open-data-primers/README.md

-# Welcome to Mozilla Science Lab's Study Group Orientation!
+# Welcome to Mozilla Science Lab's Open Data Primer!

 ###Hello!
 Thanks for dropping by.